Elizabeth A. Holden

 Associate

-Prior to joining Jones Fortuna, Elizabeth completed a federal clerkship with the Honorable Emily C. Marks of the U.S. District Court for the Middle District of Alabama.
-While at Vanderbilt Law School, Elizabeth served as the Editor in Chief of the Environmental Law and Policy Annual Review and received the John A. Cortner Championship Award for her victory in Moot Court.
+Elizabeth is a graduate of Harvard College and Vanderbilt University Law School, where she served as the Editor in Chief of the Environmental Law and Policy Annual Review and received the John A. Cortner Championship Award in Moot Court.
+After graduation, Elizabeth served as a law clerk to Emily C. Marks of the U.S. District Court for the Middle District of Alabama.

 Contact